Spottedpanda/Spottedpanda/README.md

 Some of my goals are like, really unrealistic; build an entire game, and finish my cosplay, which I have barely any motivation for.. but if you're interested, and in a nutshell: Mia Builder but sprinkled with Kuromi energy and hate.
 I plan to go to a con soon!

+I only give out my Discord to close friends unless it's for buisness purposes.

 <p align="center">
 <img src="https://pixelsafari.neocities.org/dividers/more/hearts3.gif"/><img src="https://pixelsafari.neocities.org/dividers/more/hearts3.gif"/>
 </p><p align="center">